 BTech/MS dual degree (CSE)

 Prateek is a third year dual degree student pursuing B.Tech and Masters in computer science at IIIT Hyderabad.
 He is working on deploying lifelogging technologies with mobile EEG to understand how people learn and retrieve memories in the real world.
+He is also involved in a project on understanding the cognitive impacts of COVID-19.
 He enjoys cooking in his free time.

 BTech student (Hons, CSE)